sebivenlo/PerformanceTesting/README.md

 **-> Not desired**

 ## Aspect oriented programming (AOP)
-Aspect oriented programming is a mechanism of seperating cross-cuting concerns.
+Aspect oriented programming is a mechanism of separating cross-cuting concerns.
 It allows to add additional behavior to existing code, without modifying the code itself.

 ## Step 3